CDCgov/prime-reportstream/prime-router/docs/features/0005-managing-translation-schemas.md

 - onboarding new senders/receivers can take a while as iterative changes to the translation schema have to be tested out over several days or weeks
 - bugs discovered in the translation schema cannot be immediately addressed without a hotfix
-- the senders/receivers do not have any capability to self-serve changes to their own translation schemas

 ## Goal

-Design a new implementation that enables iterating on the translation schemas outside of the deployments and unlocks the ability to implement a feature that enables sender/receivers to self-serve on changes.
+Design a new implementation that enables iterating on the translation schemas outside of the deployments

 ## Storing and resolving translation schemas